Time-dependent weak rate of convergence for functions of generalized bounded variation: The local error

 \subsection{Evaluation of the conditional probability $\p(L \text{ even}|X_{\theta})$}

 In this subsection we derive a representation for the function

 based on first exit time probabilities of a Brownian bridge.
-This representation (\ref{PropqIII}) together with the estimate proved in Proposition \ref{PROPqprobestimate} are needed for Propositions \ref{localerrorrepresentationPROP}, \ref{prop_lower_bound} and Lemma \ref{Firstandsecondintegral} below. \begin{definition}[Brownian bridge] Let $x,y \in \R$ and $l > 0$.
+This representation (\ref{PropqIII}) together with the associated bounds presented in this subsection are applied in the proof of Propositions \ref{prop_lower_bound} and \ref{jtntjn2} below. \begin{definition}[Brownian bridge] Let $x,y \in \R$ and $l > 0$.
 A Gaussian process $(B^{x,l,y}_t)_{t \in [0,l]}$ with mean and covariance functions given by

 is called a (generalized) Brownian bridge from $x$ to $y$ of length $l$. \end{definition} \begin{remark} By comparing mean and covariance functions, it is easy to verify that a Brownian bridge $(B^{x,l,y}_t)_{t \in [0,l]}$ is equal in law with the transformed processes below: